normj/ServerlessTODOListTutorial/DotnetTryMaterial/ASP.NETCoreFrontend/TheFrontend.md

 |ServerlessTODOList.DataAccess|Uses the Data Model API to save and retrieve the .NET Types defined in ServerlessTODOList.Common|
 |ServerlessTODOList.Frontend|Our ASP.NET Core Application that we can use to view and edit our TODO Lists|

 In this section we are going to focus on **ServerlessTODOList.Frontend**.
-The basic ASP.NET Core components are written but there are a few more changes we want to make to have our ASP.NET Core application take better advantage of AWS services.
+The basic ASP.NET Core UI components are written but there are a few more changes we want to make to have our ASP.NET Core application take better advantage of AWS services.

 <!-- Generated Navigation -->